Amazon.com – Amazon.ca |

 You've probably heard the story before.

-on a stove.
+A frog leaps into a pot of water that happens to be sitting on a stove.
 Being coldblooded, he lazes away, oblivious as the temperature creeps up from cold, to warm, to hot.

 Only as the water nears the boiling point does he register danger.
 But by then his muscles have been paralyzed by the heat.